adlio/schema/README.md

 ... are welcome.
 Please include tests with your contribution.
 We've integrated [dockertest](https://github.com/ory/dockertest) to automate the process of creating clean test databases.

+Before contributing, please read the [package opinions](#package-opinions) section.
+If your contribution is in disagreement with those opinions, then there's a good chance a different schema migration tool is more appropriate.